OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

 file and so on; just remember - this is not a BIG OS).

    Some shell features:
-   * "sysview" app include text & binary file editors, log viewer, disk management dialog, memory editor, sector-based physical disk editor and other options.
+   * "sysview" app includes text & binary file editors, log viewer, disk management dialog, memory editor, sector-based physical disk editor, calculator and other options.

       It plays a GUI role, actually :)

-   * "mount" command allow to mount any FAT16/FAT32/exFAT partition to QSINIT and read/write to it: dmgr list hd0     <- list partitions on hd0 mount 2: hd0 4    <- mount 4th partition of hd0 as drive 2:/C:
+   * "mount" command allows to mount any FAT16/FAT32/exFAT partition to QSINIT and read/write to it: dmgr list hd0     <- list partitions on hd0 mount c: hd0 4    <- mount 4th partition of hd0 as drive C:/2:

-      HPFS is available to mount too, but with read-only access.
+      HPFS and JFS are available to mount too, but with read-only access.

-      Kernel from this partition can be selected for boot by typing it full name in kernel options dialog, something like: c:\kernels\os2k_105
+      Kernel file from a such partition can be used for boot by typing it full path in the kernel options dialog or in the bootos2.exe command line: c:\kernels\os2k_105

-    * files can be copied in PXE boot mode from TFTP server to local mounted partitions (only with PXEOS4 package): copy /boot file_on_tftp local_name or unzipped:
+    * during PXE boot files can be copied from TFTP server to the local mounted partitions (only with PXEOS4 package): copy /boot file_on_tftp local_name or unzipped: